tc39/ecma402/docs/style-guide.md

 #### Guidelines

-- Use camelCase for property names and values that are compound words.
+- Use camelCase for property names and values that are compound words (good examples: `signDisplay`, `"exceptZero"`).
-- Avoid separating words with underscores, hyphens, or other delimiters.
+- Avoid separating words with underscores, hyphens, or other delimiters (historical exceptions: "2-digit", "best fit").
-- For values only, nonzero numbers should be expressed as digits (as in `"h23"`).
+- For values only, nonzero numbers should be expressed as digits (as in `"min2"`).
+Note that some terms, such as `"h23"`, originate from external specifications like UTS 35.

 #### Rationale

 - camelCase is a widely accepted convention in JavaScript and aligns with existing ECMA-402 practices.
 - Using digits for nonzero numbers in values ensures brevity and consistency with historical conventions.

-### Open Question: "[...]style" vs. "[...]display" for High-Level Configuration Properties
+### Open Question: `Style` vs. `Display` for High-Level Configuration Properties

-There is an open question regarding the naming of high-level configuration properties: should we prefer the suffix `[...]style` or `[...]display`?
-They're both used relatively interchangably.
+There is an open question regarding the naming of high-level configuration properties: should we prefer to name them like `…Style` or `…Display`?
+They're both used relatively interchangably (e.g., `style`/`dateStyle`/`timeStyle` vs. `compactDisplay`/ `signDisplay`/`unitDisplay`).
 We must analyze this problem space in TG2 and come up with a convention.